buinamtruman789-boop/Project_Win7like/README.md

 so first in windhawk install windows 11 taskbar styler and chose windows 7 and in Target put this Taskbar.ExperienceToggleButton#LaunchListButton[AutomationProperties.AutomationId=StartButton] and for styles put this Opacity=0

+next we want to install open shell and the start button so install these are the full files https://drive.google.com/drive/folders/1Le61YWkj-yyKtxQ98Y8F3gCMjYfbpDph?usp=sharing ( make a folder in OS C: and call it themes and put the start button in it and rename it Start.png )

+( UNFINISHED WORK CONTINUE TOMMOROW )